-All Osteopaths at Ascot Vale Osteopathy have undergone 5 years of full-time study, and have graduated with their Masters degree.
-At Ascot Vale Osteopathy, you will not only find experts in osteopathic care, but also rehabilitation prescription, advice on correct pillows and beds, and core strengthening and stability programs.
+All Osteopaths at Ascot Vale Osteopathy have undergone 5 years of full-time study.
+At Ascot Vale Osteopathy, you will not only find experts in osteopathic care, but also rehabilitation prescription, biomechanic assessment and advice, pre and post natal care, and pillow and mattress advice.

 Fiona graduated from Victoria University in 2005, obtaining a Bachelor of Science (Health Science), and Masters of Health Science (Osteopathy).
 After initially working in a large multidisciplinary clinic, Fiona opened Ascot Vale Osteopathy in 2008, and is the Director and Principal Osteopath.

 Fiona aims to provide each individual patient with the best, safest and most effective Osteopathic healthcare.
 Fiona has treated

 athletes of all sports for many years.
 Coming from a sporting background of state level indoor and field hockey, swimming, weights, gym, yoga and long distance running, Fiona aims for the patient to recover from their injury as quickly as possible, with minimal time off from their activity, and with home-based strategies and techniques to reduce the incidences of future injury occurrences.